spamegg1/abstract-thinking/README.md

 - Have I considered all the *possibilities*?
 - Have I used too little or too much *soft focus* or *hard focus*?
 - Do I have the right *approach*?
-- Am I aware of the *big picture* / *small picture*?
+- Am I aware of the *big picture / small picture*?
+- Is my approach *too general* or *too specific*?
 - What is the *context*?
 What are the *implicit assumptions*?
 - Which *modality* and *paradigm* are best suited for this?
 - Did I take a *shortcut*?
 If so, *why*?
+- I know it works, but *why / how*?
+- Is my approach *necessary*, or *contingent* (just *happens to work*)?
 - Can I *explain / teach* this to *someone else*?
+- Do others think about this *differently* than I do?

 ## Implicit and explicit knowledge
 - Assumptions and "background knowledge" are unavoidable, and necessary.
 - Always keep "dancing back and forth" between:
   - implicit and explicit knowledge,
-  - syntax and semantics
+  - syntax and semantics,
+  - formal and informal,
+  - abstract and concrete,
+  - yourself and others,
+  - theoretical and practical.
 - Being aware of:
   - what's needed,
   - what's missing,
   - the surrounding context,
   - to which paradigm / modality something belongs,
   - self and other-knowledge (see below).
+- Make it explicit!
+  - Play the role of "math lawyer": write a *bullet-proof definition*.
 ### Implicit conversions
+- Converting one idea / concept / assumption to another, without being aware of it.
 - Found in math, programming, and a natural function of our brains.
+  - which makes it an interesting example of meta-thinking!
 - It happens all the time without us noticing.

 ## Metaknowledge